kathenas/alma_mater/alma_mater_guide_notes.md

 Blog posts should have imagery to emphasis the human element of who uses AlmaLinux and how AlmaLinux is being used - Images/Screenshots.

+**Wish:** Persons being interviewed/showcased should not be the usual suspects.
+Try to get people from the wider community.
+It could be you!

 **Wish:** Video would be nice and would allow additional promotion on various channels.

 ## Key